 - 4oz of clear glue or 8oz of white Elmer’s glue (I have seen mod podge used, but I personally recommend Glue)

 - start with approximately 1/4 cup liquid starch, with as much as 1/3 cup possibly

 - Glitter (optional)

 - Glow in the Dark Gel (Other slime recipes may suggest a glow-in-the-dark paint or glow powder, but we recommend Gel)

 How to make Glow in the Dark Slime

-To get started on your recipe, first pour your glue into a cup or bowl.
-I like to use disposable throw away bowls personally.
+To get started on your recipe, first pour your Elmer’s school glue into a cup or bowl.
+I like to use disposable, throw away cups or bowls, personally.
 Depending on how much slime you want, start with around 8 oz of glue, which is the same as about 1 cup.
-If you want more slime than that, you will need to adjust your ingredients as you go so this “how many cups in a quart” conversion chart may help you figure that out.
+If you want more slime than that, you will need to adjust your ingredients as you go.
+This “how many cups in a quart” conversion chart may help you figure that out.
 If it is substantial, I’d suggest making multiple smaller batches and combining them.
 It can become difficult to knead the more you have in one batch.
 Trust me, your hands will thank you!

 Add in your food coloring, using a light stir motion, until you get the color you want, and its fully intermixed.
 This will be the color of your actual slime.
 We (the kids especially!) like to use vibrant, neon food coloring.
 Helpful Hint: In these pictures, we have 3 drops of neon green and neon orange food coloring.

 Ready to make glow in the dark slime now?
 It’s so Easy!

 Mix in 2 tbsp glow in the dark gel to the glue mixture.